-Duration of impacts: Short to long term, the implementation of this objective is designed to continue throughout the Strategy period (to 2030).
+Duration of impacts: Short to long term, the implementation of this objective is designed to continue throughout the Strategy period (to 2041).

-The following mitigations also include linkages and interrelationships with other Strategy Objectives and criteria, including indirect, synergistic and secondary effects of delivering against this objective:
+The following mitigations also include linkages and interrelationships with other Strategy Objectives and criteria, including indirect, synergistic and secondary effects of delivering against this objective43:

-- Sensitive consideration and design of waste management services, combined with effective education, communications and enforcement/policing will help prevent or mitigate fly tipping. - Optimising the design of collection and waste transport systems together with the use of local / regional markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - A focus on the top end of the waste hierarchy and through collecting recyclables that yield higher carbon returns would generate improved performance against this objective - Improved efficiency of waste management infrastructure / vehicles / energy recovery processes would enable improved performance against this objective.
+- Sensitive consideration and design of waste management services, combined with effective education, communications and enforcement/ will help prevent or mitigate fly tipping. - Optimising the design of collection and waste transport systems (including the use of alternatives such as biofuels) together with the use of local markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport (e.g. rail, water transport) may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts. - A focus on the top end of the waste hierarchy and through collecting recyclables that yield higher carbon returns would generate improved performance against this objective. - Improved efficiency of waste management infrastructure / vehicles / energy recovery processes would enable improved performance against this objective.